 - Pain and Suffering: from the time of the incident through the time the injury is resolved

-- Lost Wages: When a cyclist cannot work or return to his or her employment at the time of the accident, he / may recover lost wages
+- Lost Wages: When a cyclist cannot work or return to his or her employment at the time of the accident, he / may recover lost wages.
+This extends to situations where a bicycle cannot return back to his or her pre-injury profession.

 - Property Damages: a cyclist may recover compensation for damage to his bicycle and gear damaged in an incident caused by a negligent driver

-Our firm can provide legal help for those who are victim to a hit-and-run bicycle accident or for those hit by a driver without insurance.
+25% of fatal and non-fatal bike accidents in Chicago involve a drivers who flees the scene!
+(See 2012 Bicycle Crash Analysis) Our law firm can provide legal help for those who are victim to a hit-and-run bicycle accident or for those hit by a driver without insurance.
 Even though bicyclists may have sustained injuries when they were not in a car, they may be entitled to pursue an under- or uninsured motorist claim against their automobile insurance company.
 Our Illinois accident lawyers can help decide the best solution and course of action to take in your case.

 While no one can anticipate getting injured in a bicycle crash, the steps you take following an incident can have a direct outcome on your ability to recover from the party responsible for your accident.
-As a law firm committed to protecting the legal rights of cyclists injured in Chicago, our lawyers will assist you with the following steps to help ensure you receive the maximum compensation for your case:
+As a law firm committed to protecting the legal rights of cyclists injured in Chicago, our focus is to get you the maximum compensation for your case.
+Complete our case intake form now to arrange for a free consultation.